-Today, you’re going to learn how to use Motion Array’s Shifter plugin for Premiere Pro to create a slideshow!
+Today, you’re going to learn how to use Motion Array’s Free Shifter plugin for Premiere Pro to create a slideshow!
 Slideshows are great for travel and lifestyle videos, promotional videos, and corporate presentation projects.
 Let’s dive right into how to create this versatile effect!

 This is super easy once you know the steps to follow, and something you can continue to use for many projects to come!

 The first thing you’ll need to do is get your photos and videos into Premiere Pro and sort what you’ll use for the slideshow.